rodalbuyeh/pyspark-k8s-boilerplate/README.md

 propagated to a stable cluster release.
 2. we like the benefits of containerization which allow for higher speed iteration, environment-agnostic running, and dependency isolation.
-3. we would like to avoid vendor lock-in to the extent it is possible.
+3. we would like to avoid vendor lock-in to the extent possible.

 ### Prerequisites and Assumptions

-- You should be confortable working in a Linux environment
 - [Working familiaity with docker](https://www.docker.com/get-started).
 - [A local installation of Minikube](https://minikube.sigs.k8s.io/docs/start/)
 for development and testing.